 Features of Medical Device Requirements Documentation

 Although there isn’t a standardized format for a requirements document, they all need to outline a medical device’s function, behavior, and performance.
 Additionally, the requirements test the accuracy and correctness.
-For instance, a medical device’s user-friendly quality interprets in many ways.
+For instance, a medical device’s user-friendly quality is interpreted in many ways.
 Then, if one-way changes to updated documentation, it keeps track of the device’s functionality.
-So, the sections to include in the requirements documentation are:
+So, the sections to include in the medical device requirements documentation are:

 - Intended market

 - User needs